Compulsed/lineagedb/README.md

 # Lineage DB

-Lineage DB is an experimental time traveling database.
-The database will have the following functionality:
+Lineage DB is an educational MVCC database and has the following functionality:
+1. Supports ACID transactions (* with an exception to durability, * everything currently runs as serialization)
+1. Utilizes a WAL for performant writes / supports trimming the WAL
-1. Query the database at any transaction id
+1. Time travel, query the database at any given transaction id (* assuming it is untrimmed)
-1. For any given item can look at all revisions
+1. For any given item can look at all revisions (* assuming it is untrimmed)
-1. Supports ACID transactions (it is single threaded / time traveling so this is almost 'free')
+1. Supports index based queries

 The database is sufficiently isolated, this means it exists in its own crate / is independent from any clients.

-To play around / interact with the database I have provided a GraphQL / TCP client.
+Where current limitations:
+1. Does not support session based transactions, statements in a transaction must be sent all at once
+1. Transaction durability is not yet resilient to power failures (system does not yet use fsync)
+1. Does not support DDL statements, at the moment the system is limited to a single entity (Person)
+1. There are no concurrent transactions, the database is currently single threaded
+1. The working dataset must fit entirely within memory, there is no storage pool / disk paging
+1. Does not have an SQL frontend
+1. Has limited querying capabilities, just `AND`, no `OR`, `IN`, etc.
+1. Does not clean up older item versions -- should implement this by looking at the oldest transaction and cleaning up items before that TX id
+1. Version compression, for each new version we make a clean copy of all of the previous versions' data

 ## How to use

+To play around / interact with the database I have provided a GraphQL / TCP client, though, you could implement your own frontend.

 **Start the database**
 `cargo run`